First Aid Posts, Primary Health Clinics and Other Projects

 Local staff members: 354

 Clinical visits: 4,094,392

 Duab Prison: 694 patients examined and treated from 2001 to 2003.

 Shebergan Prison: 13,338 patients examined and treated from May 2002 to June 2004.

 Lashkar-Gah Prison: 1,880 patients examined and treated from February 2006 to December 2007.

-Prisons in Kabul (Governmental Jail, Investigation Department, Female Jail, Pol-e-Charki, Juvenile Rehabilitation Centre, Transition Prison) 888,985 patients examined and treated as of 31 December, 2017.
+Check-ups in the 6 Kabul prisons in 2018 (Governmental Jail, Investigation Department, Female Jail, Pol-e-Charki, Juvenile Rehabilitation Centre, Transition Prison): 109,517